SEARCH & FIND

 If you did not draw, what do you think you would do instead?

 I think I would always draw because I started so young.
 It's what I do best.
-I used to make a lot of mistakes when I was young, but I have had many years to practice, so I am very confident artist now.
+I used to make a lot of mistakes when I was young, but I have had many years to practice, so I am a very confident artist now.
 I have had time to mature and grow with my work.

 I have read that you play the piano.
 How long have you been playing?